-The total OPEB liability in the January 1, 2022 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the January 1, 2023, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

 Mortality rates for active employees, healthy retirees, and disabled retirees was from the VRS Non-LEOPS valuation.
-The discount rate was 3.69% as described in the next section below.
-The healthcare trend rate starts at 6.75% and declines to an ultimate rate of 4.25% for pre-65 and 4.00% always for post-65.
+The discount rate was 4.00% as described in the next section below.
+The healthcare trend rate starts at 8.90% and declines to an ultimate rate of 4.25% for pre-65, and for post-65 starts at 2.45% for 2023 and then 4.00% thereafter.